twomice/com.joineryhq.relationshipjobtitle/README.md

 Really.

-But if you want to be special, try defining these configurations to civicrm.settings.php:
+But if you want to be special, try defining these configurations in civicrm.settings.php:

 ### limit_to_current_employer
 Boolean; default TRUE.